-On a military aircraft, the rear-most gun is operated a tail gunner.
-The tail gunner protects the aircraft from attack from behind firing at approaching enemy aircraft and alerting the other gunners to any impending threats from behind.
+On a military aircraft, the rear-most gun is operated by a tail gunner.
+The tail gunner protects the aircraft from attack from behind by firing at approaching enemy aircraft and alerting the other gunners to any impending threats from behind.
 The tail gunner, usually armed with two.50-caliber machine guns or an electric Gatling® gun, has enough firepower to fend off most threats.
 Many pilots are hesitant to engage any aircraft equipped with a tail-mounted gun because of its high accuracy.
 The tail gun position on bombing missions also records the bombing run’s success and accuracy as the plane speeds away from the target.

 Because the pilot often has little or no view of approaching aircraft from behind, an airplane is most vulnerable from the rear.
 By putting a tail gunner in the back of the plane, attacking planes will be met with a hail of bullets if they try to bring the plane down from behind.
 Unlike a waist gunner, who must account for lead when aiming at a fast-moving plane, the tail gunner can fire directly at an approaching plane, resulting in a significantly higher hit and kill ratio.